 Vision for Reading

 At All Saints we strive to get children reading for pleasure.
 We aim to do this through a rigorous and sequential approach to the reading curriculum, which develops pupils' fluency and word recognition, ensures they gain an understanding of what they read and introduces them to a high number of quality-rich and enjoyable texts.
-This is done from EYFS, through our Phonics and Early Reading approach, to Upper Key Stage 2, with our dedicated approach to reading.
+This is done through our 'Reach for the Stars' reading approach from EYFS, through our Phonics and Early Reading approach, to Upper Key Stage 2, with our dedicated approach to reading.
 We ensure that reading is a focus area in the school, from the time the children arrive, for Breakfast with a Book, to the time that they leave with enjoyable class stories.

-1) To ensure that children are closely to books based on their phonic knowledge, allowing them to be well supported and make rapid progress.
+1) To continue to ensure that children are closely matched to books based on their phonic knowledge, allowing them to be well supported and make rapid progress.

 Hi everybody, my name is Mr Horton and I have the pleasure of leading the subject of English at All Saints.
 I am very passionate about reading and its importance in order for children to be able to learn effectively.
 It's such a vital skill, which we aim to teach effectively, to allow the children to embark on their journeys of discovery.